 ―J.R.R.
 Tolkien,The Lord of the Rings

 When we see Samwise scoop up Frodo in this scene, six-year-old Katie proclaims - wow!
 How weak is Frodo!
-He can't even climb a mountain but this guy can do it while carrying him and the ring!
+He can't even climb a mountain, but this guy can do it while carrying him and the ring!
 Now, I can see the truth - the weight of the ring is known only to the bearer, and to the bearer, it is insurmountable.
-The strength of Sam, to physically lift his friend, while heroic in every right, is incomparable to the strength required to carry an inner burden, whether that be the weight of mental and invisible illness or the weight of the evil power of a dark lord.
+The strength of Sam to physically lift his friend, while heroic in every right, is incomparable to the strength required to carry an inner burden, whether that be the weight of mental and invisible illness or the weight of the evil power of a dark lord.

 There is one last quote I would like to draw your attention to:

 “How do you pick up the threads of an old life?
-How do you go on, when in your heart, you begin to understand...there is no going back?
+How do you go on, when in your heart, you begin to understand...there is no going back.
 There are some things that time cannot mend.
 Some hurts that go too deep, that have taken hold.”

 As with any chronic, mental, or invisible illness, there is an after.
-There is a point where the worst of the burden has subsided and you can begin to find a semblance of normalcy again.
+There is a point where the worst of the burden has subsided, and you can begin to find a semblance of normalcy again.
 But that after is not a return to the normal of before.
-To paraphrase Taylor Swift, it is a period where the old version of your self-identity has died and you are left to cobble together a new existence, one that is not the same, but still good, and forever touched by this pain and grief.
+To poorly paraphrase Taylor Swift, it is a period where the old version of your self-identity has died, and you are left to cobble together a new existence, one that is not the same, but still good, and forever touched by this pain and grief.
 This is something we see clearly in Frodo's story.
 He doesn't get to return to the Shire and resume his own life.
 He returns changed with new outlooks, new understanding, and new pain.
 He gets a happy ending, but not the one he would have wanted for himself at the outset of the story.

 It is easy to proclaim that Frodo is weak.
-Compared to our other heroes he constantly needs help, he has a negligible kill count, and in the end, it is only through intervention that he accomplishes his task.
-But Frodo is strong and brave, it is just that his struggles are neither cinematic nor the kind we have come to expect from our heroes.
-His fight is quiet, and invisible.
+Compared to our other heroes, he constantly needs help, he has a negligible kill count, and in the end, it is only through intervention that he accomplishes his task.
+But Frodo is strong and brave.
+It is just that his struggles are neither cinematic nor the kind we have come to expect from our heroes.
+His fight is quiet and invisible.

-So when we take this understanding and empathy and reflect on our day to day world, I want to call attention to those that are carrying the burden of mental, invisible, and chronic illness.
+So when we take this understanding and empathy and reflect on our day to day world, I want to call attention to those carrying the burden of mental, invisible, and chronic illness.
 Their stories never end with tossing their illness into a volcano and then saving the world.
 In fact, they are largely ignored and forgotten.
 But, as Tolkien has written, "deeds will not be less valuable because they are unpraised."
 These are courageous and heroic stories.
 It takes strength to go on every day while fighting an invisible evil force.
 Somedays, we don't win.
 But the strength and courage to try and keep trying is worth celebrating.